MFR6340/theenglishextension.org/young-world-1/unit-2: My Body.md

 # Supplemental Activities

 Not currently showing in Switzerland, one can still visit BodyWorlds relatively close by.
-Hope on a train to Milan, and see This exhibition that gives details all about the human body.  https://bodyworlds.com/city/milan/
+Read up to make sure it is appropriate for your kids, then hop on a train to Milan, and see this exhibition that shows real human bodies.  https://bodyworlds.com/city/milan/
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgzMjE3MzAzNiwtMjM4MTQyMjA4LDEzMz
+eyJoaXN0b3J5IjpbMTU3MTE4NjM1NSwtMjM4MTQyMjA4LDEzMz
 kyNjc4OTIsLTIwOTMxNDgxNjQsMTQ3MjY4OTY5NCw0NTM5ODQx
 MzNdfQ==
 -->